Read time 3 minutes

 DBCC CHECKTABLE command is employed to ensure the consistency of these partitioned tables.
 When users run this command and encounter errors, it suggests potential corruption within the table.
 To recover and restore the complete data, users can rely on the latest database backup.
 If a situation arises where there is no backup or the existing backup is corrupted, scanning the damaged backup using SQL Server recovery and MDF repair software is recommended.

-Consider a situation, suppose you have two partition tables namely Table A and Table B, both having the same columns and partitioned against a similar column.
-You create a clustered index on Table B and drop it thereby switching a partition from Table A to Table B. Then, you import suitable data to Table B by making use of BULK INSERT command with TABLOCK option.
-All this procedure can corrupt the data and if you run DBCC CHECKTABLE command to ensure the consistency of such table, you encounter the following error message:
+Let’s envision a scenario: you have two partitioned tables, Table A and Table B, both sharing identical columns and partitioned based on a common column.
+You proceed to create a clustered index on Table B and subsequently remove it, thereby shifting a partition from Table A to Table B. Following this, you import relevant data into Table B using the BULK INSERT command with the TABLOCK option.
+This sequence of actions can potentially lead to data corruption.
+When you execute the DBCC CHECKTABLE command to validate the consistency of such a table, you may encounter the following error message: